hctom/drubo/docs/helpers.md

 ```php
 DruboHelper::httpAuth()
 ```
 Use this helper method to require HTTP authentication for your project.

+**NOTE:** This only protects things from prying eye that run through PHP.
+URLs to static files (e.g. images, CSS files etc.) will still be accessible!

 #### Parameters